 A high-growth CEO needs to strike the right balance between strategy development and execution.
 You need to pick a strategy and then develop your organisation to support your strategy.
 For example, if your strategy is to be the lowest-cost provider, then you need to be good at sourcing products, supply-chain management, and automation.
 If, on the other hand, you want to charge premium prices for your products or services, then brand strength and a personalised buying experience coupled with amazing customer service are paramount.
 Picking the right strategy and aligning the company to it, is an essential element of growth.

-There are many tactics that leaders can use to grow, including product expansion, market expansion, different positioning, pricing, and better marketing or sales skills.
-Each year, the CEO should identify one or two tactics that are most appropriate, then develop goals and action plans and assign responsibility and accountability to individuals for achieving specific results.
+There are many tactics that leaders can use to grow.
+For example, product expansion, market expansion, different positioning, pricing, and better marketing or sales skills.
+Each year, the CEO should identify one or two tactics that are most appropriate.
+Then develop goals and action plans and assign responsibility and accountability to individuals for achieving specific results.

 Clear communication and alignment of all staff is essential to ensure that everyone understands the strategic direction of the company and their specific tasks and activities.

 Successful CEOs are not timid.
 They take bold risks—on people, markets, and on ideas.
-They have a healthy paranoia.
+Successful CEOs have a healthy paranoia.
 They challenge assumptions and never get too comfortable with the status quo.
-When things don’t work, they challenge their team to figure out why.
+So when things don’t work, they challenge their team to figure out why.
 Leaders ‘lean in’ and navigate through uncertainty.
 They encourage exploration.
-They use their networks to help ‘de-risk’ ideas.
+High-growth CEOs use their networks to help ‘de-risk’ ideas.
 They continually challenge themselves and others to ‘imagine a better way’.

-In summary, high-growth CEOs are obsessed with achieving their company’s vision, meeting customers’ needs, and selecting and retaining those high performers who share the company’s values.
+In conclusion, a high-growth CEO is obsessed with achieving their company’s vision, meeting customers’ needs, and selecting and retaining those high performers who share the company’s values.
 They balance strategy, tactics, and execution.
 They watch the edges for pending changes and the ‘white spaces’ for opportunities.